Compatible Coils for Use with HotSpark® Ignition

 Duralast® (Autozone®) LU800 3.3 Ω primary, 8.3K Ω secondary resistance (oil-filled)

-any position and are able to withstand much more vibration and shock than oil-filled
+in any position and are able to withstand more vibration and shock than

 Measuring Coil Resistance: 4-Cylinder: Coil must have a minimum of 3.0 Ohms primary resistance.
 6- and 8-cylinder: Coil must have a minimum of 1.5 Ohms primary resistance.
 To measure primary resistance: Label and remove all wires to coil ( + or - ).
 Using a common digital multimeter in the 200 Ω mode, cross the red and black leads of the Ohmmeter.
 Allow a few seconds for the reading to settle and write down the reading.

 Still in the 200 Ohm mode, measure between coil’s + and - terminals.
 Allow a few

 seconds for the reading to settle, until it stabilizes.
 Subtract the previous

 reading, taken with the leads crossed, to compensate for multimeter’s inherent

 resistance.
 Do not use a low-resistance coil, such as the MSD or Accel coil;